Free Consultation

 4. Repercussions.
 The consequence of committing a tort is to pay for a victim’s losses.
 For a crime, the penalties often include jail time, fines, community service and probation.

 A personal injury attorney in Denver can help you understand the difference between tort and crime, as well as how these legal doctrines affect your specific injury case.
-For more information, request a free consultation with an attorney at Fang Law Firm today.
+For more information, request a free consultation with an attorney at Fang Accident Lawyers today.